 (1) Dividend yield is calculated as the total calendar year cash dividends divided by the year end share price.
+2014 dividend yield is calculated as year to date dividends declared plus forecast Q4 2014 dividends, divided by the share price as at September 30, 2014.
 Dividends include recurring dividends, special dividends and B shares issuances.
 Source: Bloomberg.